MOS Technology 6502: Moving to NMOS

-Another change that was taking place was the introduction of projection masking.
+A wider change taking place in the industry was the introduction of projection masking.
 Previously, chips were patterned onto the surface of the wafer by placing a mask on the surface of the wafer and then shining a bright light on it.
 The masks often picked up tiny bits of dirt or photoresist as they were lifted off the chip, causing flaws in those locations on any subsequent masking.
 With complex designs like CPUs, 5 or 6 such masking steps would be used, and the chance that at least one of these steps would introduce a flaw was very high.
 In most cases, 90% of such designs were flawed, resulting in a 10% yield.
 The price of the working examples had to cover the production cost of the 90% that were thrown away.

 In 1973, Perkin-Elmer introduced the Micralign system, which projected an image of the mask on the wafer instead of requiring direct contact.
 Masks no longer picked up dirt from the wafers and lasted on the order of 100,000 uses rather than 10.
 This eliminated step-to-step failures and the high flaw rates formerly seen on complex designs.
 Yields on CPUs immediately jumped from 10% to 60 or 70%.
 This meant the price of the CPU declined roughly the same amount and the microprocessor suddenly became a commodity device.

 MOS Technology's existing fabrication lines were based on the older PMOS technology, they had not yet begun to work with NMOS when the team arrived.
 Paivinen promised to have an NMOS line up and running in time to begin the production of the new CPU.
 He delivered on the promise, the new line was ready by June 1975.